MagicIdentity/Developers/docs/start/concepts/whatis.md

 ## Centralised App
 Let's suppose you've written a backend API with the route `/myapi`.

 In a traditional app, the user navigates to a web page.
-This expects to talk to `/myapi` on a server whose name is shared between all users<sup>*</sup>:
+This is pre-configured to use `/myapi` on a server whose name is shared between all users<sup>*</sup>:

 ```mermaid